Tuition Waivers (Non-Military)

 Florida Department of Children and Family Services

 Students shall be exempt from paying tuition and fees if the student is or was at the time he or she reached the age of 18 in the custody of DCF or a relative under s.
 39.5085; who was adopted from the DCF after May 5, 1997; or was placed in a guardianship by a court after spending at least 6 months in the custody of DCF after reaching 16 years of age.
 The student must provide certification of eligibility from the Florida Department of Children and Family Services.
 This exemption shall remain valid until the time the student reaches 28 years of age.
 Submit the Florida Department of Children and Family Services Waiver application online through MyUWF.

 Special Risk Dependents

 Dependents of special risk members as defined in Sections 112.190 and 112.191, Florida Statutes (law enforcement, correctional and correctional probation officers and fire fighters), killed in the line of duty are eligible for waiver of tuition and fees under certain circumstances.
 The amount waived shall not exceed 120 credit hours.
 The benefit shall continue until the student's 25th birthday for dependent children.
 The benefits provided to a spouse must commence within 5 years after the death occurs and shall continue until the 10th anniversary of that death.
 Only a student in good standing may receive the benefits thereof.
 Submit the Special Risk Dependent Waiver application through MyUWF.

 A person who lacks a fixed, regular, and adequate nighttime residence, excluding university housing, or whose primary nighttime residence is a public or private shelter designed to provide a temporary residence for individuals intended to be institutionalized, or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings is eligible for a waiver of tuition and associated fees.
 Students requesting this waiver are required to provide proof of homelessness (affidavit from a homeless shelter, for example).
-Submit the completed Homeless Waiver, Affidavit of Homeless Status, and other supporting documents to the Cashier's Office.
+Submit the completed Homeless Waiver, Affidavit of Homeless Status, and other supporting documents to the Cashier's Office every semester.